Standard Oil: Rights to the name

-Of the 43 "Baby Standards", 11 were given rights to the Standard Oil name, based on the state they were in.
+Of the 39 "Baby Standards", 11 were given rights to the Standard Oil name, based on the state they were in.
 Conoco and Atlantic elected to use their respective names instead of the Standard name, and their rights would be claimed by other companies.

 By the 1980s, most companies were using their brand names instead of the Standard name, with Amoco being the last one to have widespread use of the "Standard" name, as it gave Midwestern owners the option of using the Amoco name or Standard.

 Three supermajor companies now own the rights to the Standard name in the United States: ExxonMobil, Chevron Corp., and BP.
 BP acquired its rights through acquiring Standard Oil of Ohio and merging with Amoco and has a small handful of stations in the Midwestern United States using the Standard name.
 Likewise, BP continues to sell marine fuel under the Sohio brand at various marinas throughout Ohio.
 ExxonMobil keeps the Esso trademark alive at stations that sell diesel fuel by selling "Esso Diesel" displayed on the pumps.

 ExxonMobil has full international rights to the Standard name, and continues to use the Esso name overseas and in Canada.
 To protect its trademark, Chevron has one station in each state it owns the rights to be branded as Standard.
 Some of its Standard-branded stations have a mix of some signs that say Standard and some signs that say Chevron.
 Over time, Chevron has changed which station in a given state is the Standard station.
+As of December 2024 Chevron got a new federal trademark registered for the Standard name for its new electric charging fuel stations.

-In February 2016, ExxonMobil successfully asked a U.S. federal court to lift the 1930s, trademark injunction that banned it from using the Esso brand in some states.
+In February 2016, ExxonMobil successfully asked a U.S. federal court to lift the 1930s trademark injunction that banned it from using the Esso brand in some states.
 Neither BP nor Chevron objected to the decision.
 ExxonMobil asked for it to be lifted primarily so it could have universal marketing material for its stations globally and, likewise, the Esso name returned to some minor station signage at both Exxon and Mobil stations.

 As of 2021, six states that have the Standard Oil name rights are not being actively used by the companies that own them.
 Chevron withdrew from Kentucky (home of the Standard Oil of Kentucky, which Chevron acquired in 1961) in 2010, while BP gradually withdrew from five Great Plains and Rocky Mountain states (Colorado, Montana, North Dakota, Oklahoma, and Wyoming) since the initial conversion of Amoco sites to BP.
 As ExxonMobil has stations in all of these states, with the aforementioned minor signage ExxonMobil has de facto claimed the Standard trademark in these states, though they are still held by their respective rights holders.